flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210309-cdc-director-dr-rochelle-walensky-on-the-newly-issued-and-long-awaited-guidance-for-fully/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    “We believe these new recommendations are an important first step in our efforts to resume everyday activities in our communities."
+    We believe these new recommendations are an important first step in our efforts to resume everyday activities in our communities.

 ---
 To date, 9.5% of America’s population (approx. 31.4M people) are fully vaccinated, according to the [CDC](https://covid.cdc.gov/covid-data-tracker/#vaccinations).